 The Health Resource Service Administration (HRSA) funds the fellowship.
 Federal guidelines restrict the fellowship to U.S. citizens and permanent residents.
-Recent residency graduates can expect compensation of approximately $60,582.95 plus coverage of the tuition fees at the School of Public Health.
 We are particularly interested in receiving applications from underrepresented minorities.
 In addition to MD applicants, we also accept PhD applicants interested in primary care related research.

 Interested candidates can download an application below or it can be obtained from the

 - Division of General Medicine (212) 305-9379

 - Center for Family and Community Medicine (212) 304-5214.